top of page

 There are over 40 exemptions listed in New Mexico law.
 They apply to the gross receipts of specific organizations or under defined circumstances.
 An exempt receipt is not taxable and does not require reporting.

-The more common organizations to which exemptions apply are governmental agencies, non-profit (501(c)(3)) organizations, homeowners associations, and social organizations.
+The more common organizations to which exemptions apply are governmental agencies, non-profit (501)(c)(3)) organizations, homeowners associations, and social organizations.
 Wages received by employees and sales of agricultural products are also examples of exempt receipts as are many transactions with Indian nations, tribes or pueblos or their agencies or members if the transaction takes place on the tribe's territory.

-Important.
+Tip.
 If all receipts of a business or organization are exempt, the organization is not required to register with the N.M.
 Taxation & Revenue Department unless it needs to apply for nontaxable transaction certificates, or if it must do so for another tax program such as employees state income tax withholding tax.

 Also read